johnmcphillips/imagelabs/README.md

 Due to complexity and overkill with running nginx or other ingress controllers, I decided to stick with NodePort for thumbnail pods (stability over kubectl port-forward:8080) and port-forwards for Prometheus and Grafana.

 Logging is centralized to a single /logs endpoint.
-Loki was attempted to ship logs to Grafana, but ran into complication on Kind compatability.
+Loki was attempted to ship logs to Grafana, but ran into complication on Kind compatibility.

 Test script runs a thumbnail POST > downloads generated thumbnail > deletes thumbnail.
 There is no ramping or distribution on this test.

 Many decisions were made to ensure compatability and simplicity for Cogent reviewers, while keeping a reliable system to demonstrate.
+In a real cluster I would run shared elastic storage (EFS) and run multiple HPA enabled API pods behind an nginx ingress controller.

 ## Architecture